Serviceportal–Baden-Württemberg

 In most cases, the competent authority for installations requiring authorisation under immission control legislation is the local lower immission control authority, i.e

-exists or is to be constructed.
+exists or is to be established.

 Please ensure that you submit your licence application to the immission control authority responsible for your facility.